vechain-energy/examples-kanban-ideas/README.md

 ## Title & Description

-Due the `public` declarataion of the `tokenAttributes` the data is already available from the outside.
+Due the `public` declaration of the `tokenAttributes` the data is already available from the outside.
 It can be expected like this:

 ```js
 it('remembers title and description during minting', async () => {